Reading

 • Summative assessment is used:

-• every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need.
+• every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Ready Steady Go interventions as needed.

-• by SLT and scrutinised through the Little Wandle Letters and Sounds Revised assessment tracker, to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place.
+• by SLT to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place.

 Files to Download